newmen93/termux-ndk/README.md

 ## Issues

+Every NDK version has a lot of changes, direct compilation will fail, please solve by yourself.

-I rewrote the rs_cc_options.cpp file for llvm-rs-cc, this may have bugs.
+llvm-rs-cc may have bugs, I rewrote the rs_cc_options.cpp file.

 because RSCCOptions.inc compilation error, I can't solve it yet.